[Solved] Why Is One AirPod Louder Than the Other?

 3. Try Your AirPods With Another Device

-The issue may also come from a problem with your device or the audio file and not necessarily your AirPods.
-Thus, before undertaking any other repair attempts, you need to check if your AirPods are faulty.
+The issue may also come from your device or the audio file and not necessarily your AirPods.
+So, before trying more repairs, check whether your AirPods are actually at fault.

-To do this, simply connect them to a different device and play a video or a song.
+To do this, simply connect them to a different device and play a familiar video, voice memo, or song.

 Connect Your AirPods to a Different Device